 How does the transmission cooler work?

-The transmission oil pump creates the pressure needed to move the oil around the system.
+The transmission oil pump creates the pressure needed to circulate oil throughout the system.
 The oil carries the heat from the transmission via high-pressure hoses to a cooler at the front of the vehicle.
 Ambient air blows across the fins of the cooler as your vehicle moves down the road.
-The cooled oil is then returned to the transmission to begin the cycle over.

 Why does the transmission cooler fail?

 Oil coolers are commonly integrated with the vehicle’s radiator, and that’s where the problems begin.
 The transmission cooler lines are piped to the radiator and run through an internal circuit that’s kept separated from the coolant.
-I’m guessing you’ve spotted the failure, yep the interface fails to allow the oil and coolant mix.

 Two types of failure are common, either: